dherath/dherath.github.io/about.md

 ## Awards and Scholarships

+- Secure and Private AI scholarship Challenge Recipient by Udacity and Facebook.
+(2019)
 - Student travel grant to attend ACM/IEEE Symposium on Architectures for Networking and Communications (ANCS-2018).
 - NSF Student travel grant to attend International Conference on Communications (ICC-2018).
 - Dr. Sarath Gunapala Gold Medal for Computational Physics (2017).